 Note: Adjust the handle neutral first.
-That needs to be correct before you can make the following adjustment.
+That needs to be correct before the following adjustment can be made.

 This adjustment must be made with drive wheels turning.

 Mechanical or hydraulic jacks may fail to support the machine and cause a serious injury.